When a Booster Is Worth More Than Three Moves in Gardenscapes

 Conclusion

-Using weapons correctly in Gardenscapes is all about strategy: goal, timing, and positioning.
-When you stop triggering explosions just for effect and start targeting specific obstacles, difficult levels become far more manageable with fewer wasted moves.
+Using weapons correctly in Gardenscapes is all about timing, positioning and purpose.
+Once you stop triggering explosions for spectacle and start using them to open space, hit objectives and preserve moves, difficult levels become far more manageable.